zuechai/bathroom-hackathon/README.md

 # Spot-a-Potty

 For when you're on-the-go and got-to-go!

 ## To run:
-    cd bathroom-app

     npm i
     npm start